 Types of Predatory Loans

 The most dangerous loans available are those that target high-risk borrowers.
 Anyone with an urgent need for cash, with bad or no credit, or looking for quick debt solutions, is susceptible to deception.
-Here are a few specific loan types to avoid.
+Our debt counselors want to help you avoid this.
+Here are a few specific loan types to look out for.

 Short-Term Predatory Loans